aasthakumar/CMPE-256-Project/README.md

-# CMPE-256-Project
+# CMPE-256-Project - Sentiment analysis on Hotel reviews

-### Used SVM to identify Deceptive and Truthful records

-### Used SVM to identify Positive and negative records
+### Used following machine learning techniques to identify Positive and negative records.

-### Used NaiveBayesClassifier to identify positive and negative records
+* SVM
+* NaiveBayesClassifier
+* Random Forest

 ## Instruction to run the code
 * Python should be installed on your operating system (Anaconda2 Recommended).